priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - SG needs to find it's own niche area
 - SG needs to reduce uncertainty of what to do with satellites in response to Geomagnetic storm.
 - Agency coming out in April.
 Pay more attention to what they want.
 4 major points in their announcement.
 Follow what they want.
 - If they are doing something for space situational awareness, may pivot the project to Earth.
+- Temperature not doing well.
+See if CR2235 does better than put into abstract.